Nick's Piping Archive Home

 ' "As to the art of pipe playing I do not think that has deteriorated much," said Mr. Touhey.
 "The players I know now are as good as the average of the older pipers I knew, but of course famous pipers, like other artists, are not born every day. ..."

 ' "The Irish pipe, however, has been sadly neglected on the whole in America.
-Of course we have had some great players here, such as Taylor, Eagan, etc. I began learning from the two named when I was eleven years old, and considered myself a master of the instrument at twenty-one.
+Of course we have had some great players here, such as Taylor, Egan, etc. I began learning from the two named when I was eleven years old, and considered myself a master of the instrument at twenty-one.
 Yes, it's difficult and intricate.
 There is a general feeling that it must be "in you" or else you cannot reproduce the old Irish airs with the original flavor-with the 'brogue,' as some call it-which is its chiefest charm.

 ' "The only organized effort I had observed to cultivate and popularize Irish pipe music in America was in Chicago.
-Frank O'Neill, now chief of police in that city, was the principal promoter of this movement, and other leaders in it were Sergeants James Cahill and James Early and Mr. John Ennis, all good players and enthusiasts.
-The sergeants mentioned also make first class chanters.
-They are still actively engaged in it, and I think they will yet meet with greater success.
+Frank O'Neill, now chief of police in that city, was the principal promoter of this movement, and other leaders in it were Sergeants James Cahill and

 ' "...
 In fact, I think the future of the pipes, as well as of the music and language, depends largely on the Gaelic movement.
 For this reason I do not speak so despondently of the return of the pipes to their former place, as I would have done some years ago.
 I see that as a result of the Gaelic revival a pipers' club was started in Cork, and another, I believe, in Dublin.
 The fact that a man over there wrote out here a short time ago to inquire where he could have pipes made, shows how even the art of making the pipes had died out in Ireland, like a great many other ars and industries. ...